puavous/tiea311-assn4/README.txt

   for example on the university server.

-- Do not be a freeloader: Some student answers seem to be available around the WWW..
+- Do not be a freeloader: Some student answers seem to be available around the WWW ...
 Observe, first of all, that plagiarism is a major offence, subject to severe punishments and resulting shame.

   Perhaps more importantly, you will not learn by brainless